-If you have varicose veins and they don't cause you any discomfort, you may not need to visit your GP.
+If you have varicose veins and they do not cause you any discomfort, you may not need to visit a GP.

-Varicose veins are rarely a serious condition and they don't usually require treatment.
+Varicose veins are rarely a serious condition and they do not usually require treatment.

 - your varicose veins are causing you pain or discomfort

 - the skin over your veins is sore and irritated